jagenjo/collada.js/README.md

  * basic material info
  * animation (only transformation animation)

 Returns an object with all the info ready to use.
 The data arrays are in typed-arrays.
+The geometry is packed in indexed buffers ready to be uploaded to the GPU.

 It can work in the main thread or inside a worker.
 It comes with its own function **Collada.loadInWorker** that does the HttpRequest and the parsing inside the worker to avoid blocking the main thread, and uses transferables when possible.